Skip to content

 5. Non zero stats

-TIP 5
+TECHNIQUE 5

-Build group awareness with positive-sum stats
+Build group identity with positive-sum stats

 Games based on competition use zero-sum stats like points and leaderboards to juice the competitive feelings of players.
 In contrast, a cooperative game takes the player on a journey that’s built around shared goals, working with partners – and winning together.